 Boil your pasta, broccoli and kale in the same pan to save washing up (you can roast the veggies if you prefer)

 smash up some avocado and season how you like (I used garlic powder, salt and pepper)

 Mix together and top with bacon bits for a bit of crunch (yep, bacon bits are vegan)

 This was a taste sensation!
 An experiment that I thoroughly enjoyed.

-Onion, garlic, red bell peppers chopped and chucked in the pan over oil.
+Onion, garlic and red bell peppers chopped and strewn in the pan over oil.

 Add frozen green beans.